reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell-SharePoint-Storage-Reporting.md

 Storage Calculation
 Total storage depends on number of licensed users
 1 TB plus 10GB per license purchased
-We purchased 2TB for one 1 year till March 2025 to increase capacity from 8 TB to 10 TB.

 What data is stored
 1. Files, Meetings within SharePoint - Teams sites
-2. Others service like Loop workspace and SharePoint Embedded are part of the storage but it has not been implemented at PPF.
+2. Others service like Loop workspace and SharePoint Embedded are part of the storage but it has not been implemented

 OneDrive storage is not reflected